How to Get Rid of Odorous House Ants | Proven and Effective Methods

 Ant Repellent Plants

-You can also use essential oils of these plants to prevent the odorous ants from invading your house.
+You can also use the essential oils of these plants to prevent the odorous ants from invading your house.
 To create an ant barrier, take a few drops of peppermint oil on a cotton ball and wipe the potential nesting sites of odorous house ants to keep them away.

 Vinegar Spray